 Maria Paredes ’09

 Maria Paredes ’09 is a professional fundraiser for non-profit organizations who works with philanthropists of diverse interests and backgrounds to create a positive impact in their respective area of interest.
-Currently, she is the Assistant Director of Development at the Valley Performing Arts Center (VPAC).
+Currently, she is the Director of Development at the Younes and Soraya Nazarian Center for the Performing Arts (The Soraya).
 In this role, she is the frontline fundraiser for VPAC initiatives that support the organization’s mission – to present a wide variety of performances that not only include new and original work from Los Angeles region, but also work from around the world that appeals to all of LA’s rich and diverse communities.
 The award-winning 1,700-seat theatre is nested on California State University Northridge’s campus, and it was recently described by Los Angeles Times as “a growing hub for live music, dance, drama, and other cultural events.”

 As a professional fundraiser, she is devoted to best practices in philanthropy to develop resources for organizations that spark, nurture, and sustain the fire of aesthetic and intellectual creativity.
 She previously held positions with Center Theatre Group, Freewaves, Arts Orange County, the Wolf Trap Foundation for the Performing Arts, The Dia Art Foundation and the Idyllwild Arts Academy.
 She also likes to give back to her community and from 2011-2014 she led the Emerging Arts Leaders Los Angeles (EAL/LA) Development Committee to implement professional development workshops for the organization’s constituents.
 Currently she is a co-founder of the CMC San Fernando Valley (SFV) Alumni Chapter, which aims to connect, build, and maintain meaningful relationships between SFV based alumni and the CMC campus.